 Advantages of modern surgery

 The treatment is performed with modern equipment, latest and advanced surgical devices and it provides quick relief from the symptoms.
 In simpler words, it improves breathing, quality of life, facial structure, and helps regain the sense of smell.
 It straightens the nasal septum by trimming, repositioning and replacing cartilage.
 The surgeon works through incisions inside the nose and when it’s necessary to make a small incision between the nostrils.

 If the nasal bones are twisted and pushing the septum off to one side, it may be necessary to make cuts in the bones of the nose to reposition them.
 Spreader grafts are small, reinforcing strips of cartilage that can be used to help correct a deviated septum when the problem is along the bridge of the nose.
 Sometimes these are necessary to effectively straighten the septum.

 Does it involve risks?

 It was recorded that most people who have undergone septoplasty are quite happy, as per the data, more than 90% of septoplasty patients enjoy improved breathing, some do not.
-Unfortunately, the septum has a memory and mat returns to its original shape in the long term.
-We know with any medical procedure, there are associated potential risks.
+Unfortunately, the septum has a memory and may returns to its original shape in the long term.

 Minor complications after septoplasty may persist if you smoke.
-You can feel bleeding, infection requiring antibiotic or recurrent nasal obstruction.
-The rarest of them are decreased the sense of smell or taste and cerebrospinal fluid leak.
+You can have bleeding, infection requiring antibiotics or recurrent nasal obstruction.
+The rarest of them are- loss sense of smell or taste and cerebrospinal fluid leak.